-- (a) JURISDICTION.
+(a) JURISDICTION.
 The District Executive Committee, or its equivalent committee, shall rule on protests and reports of violations concerning eligibility and other violations of the Constitution and/or Contest Rules that occur within its district.
 A person who represents a school involved in a protest or a report may not participate in the committee's decision.
-The District Executive Committee's decision is final and there is no appeal in cases occurring within its district when schools are publicly reprimanded. - (b) COMPOSITION.
+The District Executive Com-

+- mittee's decision is final and there is no appeal in cases occurring within its district when schools are publicly reprimanded. - (b) COMPOSITION.
 The District Executive Committee is composed of the superintendents of member schools competing in the assigned UIL playing district.
 The superintendent may designate administrators to represent member schools in a multi-high school district.
 The superintendent may designate an administrator to represent more than one member school and vote in turn for each school on matters brought before the committee.
-The superintendent may appoint an alternate to serve in the event the superintendent or the designated representative cannot attend a meeting.

-- (c) DISTRICT ORGANIZATION. - (1) Organizational Meeting.
+The superintendent may appoint an alternate to serve in the event the superintendent or the designated representative cannot attend a meeting. - DISTRICT ORGANIZATION. (c) - (1) Organizational Meeting.
 The district executive chair shall call a UIL business meeting to organize the district.
 Subsequent regular and special business meetings shall be called by the chair, or by the chair upon the request of a member of the committee. - (2) New District.
 In each new district a temporary chair shall be appointed by the UIL Executive Director.
 This temporary chair shall serve until the District Executive Committee elects a chair. - (3) Temporary Chair.
-Until a chair for the current school year's contest plan has been elected, the chair of the previous District Executive Committee or the person appointed by the UIL Executive Director shall serve as temporary chair and be authorized to call meetings of the member schools. - (4) Vice Chair.
-The District Executive Committee shall elect a vice chair to serve when the chair is not in attendance or in the event the district chair represents a member school involved in a matter which would prevent the chair from casting a vote. - (5) Vacancies.
+Until a chair for the current school year's contest plan has been elected, the chair of the previous District Executive Committee or the person appointed by the UIL Executive Director shall serve as temporary chair and be authorized to call meetings of the member schools. - Vice Chair.
+The District Executive Committee shall elect a vice chair to serve when the chair is not in attendance or in the event the district chair represents a member school involved in a matter which would prevent the chair from casting a vote. - Vacancies.
 In the event a chair or vice chair has been elected by the committee and becomes for any reason unable to serve, the District Executive Committee shall elect another chair or vice chair.
 The vice chair shall serve in the capacity of acting chair until the committee elects a new chair. - (d) MEETINGS.
-In accordance with the provisions of the Constitution, a District Executive Committee may hold meetings. - (e) CONDUCT OF BUSINESS.
-The chair of the District Executive Committee shall direct the work of the committee pursuant to the UIL Constitution and Contest Rules. - (f) HEARINGS.
-Subject to approval by the Legislative Council, the process for District Executive Committee hearings shall be published in the District Executive Committee Handbook. - (g) VOTES.
-Each member school in the assigned district shall have one vote.
-All votes shall be taken in open session. - (h) VOTING ON BUSINESS ITEMS.
-In order to take binding actions on items of business, the committee must vote in accordance with the provisions of Section 23 of the Constitution.
+In accordance with the provisions of the Constitution, a District Executive Committee may hold meetings. - CONDUCT OF BUSINESS.
+The chair of the District Executive Committee shall direct the work of the committee pursuant to the UIL Constitution and Contest Rules.